Range

 |

-accuracy; linearity, stability, and repeatability
+many factors to determine accuracy; linearity, stability, and

-a Thermocouple's stand alone accuracy can approach
+Thermocouple's stand alone accuracy can approach that of an RTD, the

-other areas make the RTD the choice. |
+superior advantages in these other areas make the RTD the choice. |

 |